hyperclock-2/language_switcher_block/README.md

 ## 🏢 About Max Elements

-ME25 Language Switcher is maintained by [Max Elements](https://max-elements.com/), providing premium web development and cybersecurity solutions.
+Language Switcher Block is maintained by [Max Elements](https://max-elements.com/), providing premium web development and cybersecurity solutions.

-## 🧰 ME25 Toolbox
+## 🧰 Max Elements Toolbox

-**ME25 Toolbox** represents Max Elements' commitment to building and maintaining quality Backdrop CMS modules and themes for the community.
-The "ME25" branding signifies our renewed focus on Backdrop development in 2025.
+**Max Elements Toolbox** represents Max Elements' commitment to building and maintaining quality Backdrop CMS modules and themes for the community.
+This initiative signifies our renewed focus on Backdrop development.

 This toolbox includes:
-- Essential utility modules (like Copyright and Language Switcher)
+- Essential utility modules (like Copyright Block and Language Switcher Block)
 - Professional themes
 - Client-proven solutions
 - All maintained long-term as part of our business offerings

-ME25 Copyright is part of this ongoing initiative to contribute quality tools to the Backdrop ecosystem.
+Language Switcher Block is part of this ongoing initiative to contribute quality tools to the Backdrop ecosystem.

 ---